Canllefaes Holiday Cottages

 - Shop 3 mins walk, pub 3 miles

-- Note: Swimming pool available from the start of May until mid Sep
+- Note: Swimming pool available from the start of May to mid Sep

 - Note: Owners’ live on-site